Chashii/Chashii/README.md

 - 👋 Hi, I’m @Chashii
+- 💍 I'm currently enganged to my previous chachi/clie
 - 👀 I’m interested in software development/engineering
 - 🌱 I’m currently learning any programming language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Chashii/Chashii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.